Welcome to the New Web Site of the EBEC!

-We invite you to report suspected violations of the Executive Branch Code of Ethics by telephoning us at 1 800-664-7954, e-mailing the Commission's Executive Director at: Jill.LeMaster@ky.gov, or General Counsel at: John.Steffen@ky.gov, or mailing the Commission.
+We invite you to report suspected violations of the Executive Branch Code of Ethics by telephone at 1-800-664-7954 or email the Commission's Executive Director at:

 - administering a program of training and education on the code of ethics;